Pneumococcal Conjugate Vaccine (13-Valent)

 • Premature infants: Antibody responses were lower in preterm infants (<37 weeks gestational age) compared to term infants (≥37 weeks gestational age).
 Apnea following IM vaccination has been observed in some preterm infants; consider clinical status implications.

-• Appropriate use: Use of this vaccine for specific medical and/or other indications (eg, immunocompromising conditions, hepatic or kidney disease, diabetes) is also addressed in the ACIP Recommended Immunization Schedule (ACIP [Kim 2016]).
+• Appropriate use: Use of this vaccine for specific medical and/or other indications (eg, immunocompromising conditions, hepatic or kidney disease, diabetes) is also addressed in the annual ACIP Recommended Immunization Schedules (refer to CDC schedule for detailed information).
 Specific recommendations for use of this vaccine in immunocompromised patients with asplenia, cancer, HIV infection, cerebrospinal fluid leaks, cochlear implants, hematopoietic stem cell transplant (prior to or after), sickle cell disease, solid organ transplant (prior to or after), or those receiving immunosuppressive therapy for chronic conditions are available from the IDSA (Rubin 2014).

 Animal reproduction studies have not shown adverse fetal effects.
-Inactivated vaccines have not been shown to cause increased risks to the fetus (NCIRD/ACIP 2011).
+Inactivated vaccines have not been shown to cause increased risks to the fetus (ACIP [Kroger 2017]).

 • Discuss specific use of vaccine and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)